-As you might remember from my post, salt cod, I’ve been on a mission to find this fish for years.
+As you might remember from my post, simply called salt cod, I’ve been on a mission to find this fish for years.
 I have spotted it on a few websites, but the shipping was always horrendous, so I never followed through with an online order.

 My daughter who lives in London assured me that she could purchase salt cod at a Portuguese Market.
 So just before coming home for a summer visit a couple years ago, she did just that.
 I repeat the word, SUMMER.
 I picked her up at the airport in the city.
 Then we went out to lunch and did some shopping…. all the while forgetting about the salt cod in her suitcase.
 Well, that was a lesson learned.
 Do not ever leave salt cod in a hot car!

 But now I finally have my hands on some salt cod after years of searching, thanks to Whole Foods.
 This recipe is an attempt to duplicate a dish my mother made years ago.
 I’m not sure about the specifics of it, but I think I remembered all of the major components.
 So here’s my version:

 Salt Cod and Poached Egg with White Sauce and Capers

 3 small red potatoes, cut into 3/4″ cubes